Food insecurity concerns heighten for many as COVID-19 again surges

 Months later, as states like Texas and others are seeing a serious resurgence of the virus, leading to heightened concerns for the public’s safety, many families and communities struggle with issues impacting health and basic daily living.

-Dr. Noble, an Assistant Professor for the HSC School of Public Health, has spent the last 14 years focusing her teaching, research interests and service on the impact of food insecurity and nutrition on the day-to-day experiences of living with infectious and chronic disease.
+Dr. Noble, an Assistant Professor for the HSC College of Public Health, has spent the last 14 years focusing her teaching, research interests and service on the impact of food insecurity and nutrition on the day-to-day experiences of living with infectious and chronic disease.

 When she and her family arrived in Fort Worth in mid-March, they found businesses closing and grocery store shelves mostly bare.
 Schools like HSC were extending spring break and in discussions to move classes online.